Macrame is an ancient craft that in recent years has found a new revival.

 -you can't attend my workshops because of location or work /family commitments

-I launch my online course "Macrame for Beginners- become a confident macrame artist" three times per year.
-I made this course especially for people that want to learn macrame in depth and can't attend my one-off workshops.
+I launch my online course "Become a confident macrame artist" three times per year.
+I made this course especially for people that want to learn macrame in depth, become confident with this craft and can't attend my one-off workshops.